 Air drying clay is such a wonderful craft material.
-Easy to work with, you don’t need a kiln or oven to cure.
+This type of clay doesn’t need a kiln or oven to cure, unlike traditional clays or polymer clay.
 Perfect for beginners, experienced crafters, and also for kids.
-You can do at-home pottery, create cool home decor projects, jewelry, etc.
+You can do various projects for example, pinch pots, home decor, jewelry, etc.

 Let’s dive in!

 - Air Dry Clay Drying Tips for Best Results

 - How long does it take for air drying clay to harden?

 - Can you make air dry clay dry faster?

 - How to speed up the drying process?